aaronbloomfield/ccc/hws/gradebook/index.md

 ### Changelog

-Any changes to this page will be put here for easy reference.
-Typo fixes and minor clarifications are not listed here.
-So far there aren't any significant changes to report.
+Any changes to this page will be put here for easy reference.  <!-- Typo fixes and minor clarifications are not listed here.
+So far there aren't any significant changes to report. -->

+- Thu, Mar 12: added a `debug_sol_usefulness` key in the `other` array in [gradebook.py](gradebook.py.html); if you downloaded gradebook.py before that, just put that one field in; the comments in the new [gradebook.py](gradebook.py.html) explain the scale used.

 ### Part 1: IGradebook interface